MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list.md

 4. When you're finished, click **Add**.

-## Use the Security & Compliance Center to create allow or block spoofed sender entries in the Tenant Allow/Block List
+## Use the Microsoft 365 security center to create allow or block spoofed sender entries in the Tenant Allow/Block List

 **Notes**: